 We have provided characters of real people who lived at or near Colony Ross.
 Please use these characters.
 Students will take on a character that was part of each role group.
-For example: an Alaska Native inhabitant works best for a child in the Hunter’s Group.
+For example: an Alaska Native inhabitant works best for a child in the Hunter’s group.
 A Kashia inhabitant is best for a gardener and so on.
 The character names relevant for each group are listed within that role group section.
-Please do not feminize a man’s name so a girl can portray that person.
+Please keep the names historically accurate.

 The educational experience of the ELP is greatly enhanced when students actively play the role of a historic resident of Fort Ross.
 We cannot emphasize enough the importance of role-play in the ELP experience.
-Please try to mix up the groups.
-It is encouraged that girls are in the militia and boys are also cooks.
-Please do not let all of your most difficult students go into one group together.
-And it’s especially important to avoid assigning overly aggressive children to the Militia group, as this too often leads to a sour experience for all involved.
+Try to mix up the groups — it is encouraged that girls are in the militia and boys are also cooks.
+Do not assign all your most difficult students go into the same group.
+It is especially important to avoid assigning aggressive children to the Militia group, as this often leads to a sour experience for all involved!

-You can use the Additional Resources for a list of reference books which will provide ideas for character development — Russian America: A Biographical Dictionary by Richard A. Pierce is especially good as are Istomin’s The Indians at the Ross Settlement: According to the Censuses by Kuskov, 1820-1821, and Death in the Daily Life of Colony Ross, by Sannie Kenton Osborn.
+You can use the Additional Resources for a link to our digital library and a list of reference books which will provide ideas for character development — Russian America: A Biographical Dictionary by Richard A. Pierce is especially good, as are Istomin’s The Indians at the Ross Settlement: According to the Censuses by Kuskov, 1820-1821, and Death in the Daily Life of Colony Ross, by Sannie Kenton Osborn.
 The Fort Ross Visitor Center has an excellent bookstore and library.

 The students should put a lot of energy into learning and writing about their character and even designing a costume.
 Through this process of trying to understand at least one person who lived at Fort Ross, each student will have a much better idea of how people lived and interacted as a whole at this settlement.